RELATIONSHIPS THAT MATTER | How to Build Communities that Feed Us

 Building community takes patience and discipline.
 Prioritize time to connect based on your availability, both in time and energy.
 If you tend to over-commit, consider scheduling a phone call or virtual meeting with a new contact for a set period of time, as opposed to a dinner date.
 If you have more bandwidth, meet in person at a place that’s conducive to great conversation—like a quiet café that neither of you has tried.

 These four guidelines can help you embrace authentic connection and community in a way that works for you.
 If they feel overwhelming, consider starting with the one that resonates the most and gradually working up to two or more when you’re ready.
 Keep in mind that building community in spite of our very human fears of disappointment, rejection, and abandonment is a difficult yet soul-filling thing.

 Recognize any resistance you feel as you deepen your connections, seek the support you need to work through it—and keep re-focusing on your intention to build community.

 Enjoy what you read?
-Get 20% off your next writing or editing service when you subscribe today to the monthly A Shared Path blog here!
+Subscribe today to the monthly A Shared Path blog here!
 Enjoy soul-stirring stories and practical wisdom on local entrepreneurs, personal growth, the writing journey, and interpersonal relationships, plus poetry and fine art photography.